 From 1887 to 1892 Robinson lived mostly abroad, making several lengthy visits to the United States.
 Beginning in 1887 much of his time in Europe was spent in the French village of Giverny.
 Robinson and several artist friends appear to have discovered the quietly beautiful setting while on a train trip in search of a propitious locale for their landscape efforts.
 According to some accounts, it was not until after they had settled there that they discovered it was the site of Claude Monet's country home.
 Monet generally tried to avoid the influx of young artists that eventually threatened to overun his village, but he interacted with a few, among them Robinson.
 The two spent many hours dining and conversing.
 While the American held a deep admiration for the Frenchman's work and enjoyed his company, he was never a pupil of Monet.

 Robinson's last stay in Europe was in 1892.
 Thereafter he sought to rejuvenate himself by addressing American subjects.
 The early summer of 1893 was spent in Greenwich, Connecticut where Robinson often worked beside his friend John Twachtman.
 Later Robinson taught art students at Napanoch, New York.
 The following year he returned to Connecticut, first to Greenwich, then to nearby Cos Cob.
 Again, he reluctantly turned to teaching to earn a living, this time at Evelyn College in Princeton, New Jersey.
 In 1895 he taught classes at the Pennsylvania Academy of the Fine Arts.
 His first one-man show was held that year and he spent the summer at Townshend, Vermont.
 He was intrigued by the challenge of depicting his native state and intended to return the next summer to improve upon his initial efforts there.
 That winter, however, he died in New York.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Baur, John F. Theodore Robinson, 1852-1896.
 Brooklyn, 1946.